DK3

 DK3 is the third and final studio album by American girl-group Danity Kane.
 It was released on October 27, 2014, by Stereotypes Music and Mass Appeal, in association with BMG Rights Management.
-It was the group's first album in six years following their first disbandment, as well as their first album without original group members D. Woods, who left the group in 2008, and Aundrea Fimbres, who left five months prior to the album’s release, leading to the removal of her vocals on much of the material for DK3.
-Danity Kane reunited with production team The Stereotypes to work on the majority of the album, with producer Dem Jointz contributing the song "All in a Day's Work."
+It was the group's first album in six years following their first disbandment, as well as their first album without original group members D. Woods, who left the group in 2008, and Aundrea Fimbres, who left five months prior to the album's release, leading to the removal of her vocals on much of the material for DK3.
+Danity Kane reunited with production team the Stereotypes to work on the majority of the album, with producer Dem Jointz contributing the song "All in a Day's Work".

 Upon its release, DK3 was very well received by critics, who praised the album's diversity and commercial appeal, as well as Danity Kane's vocals.
 Their first independent release following their departure from Bad Boy Records, DK3 debuted and peaked at number 44 on the US Billboard 200 and became their third studio album to reach the top ten on the Top R&B/Hip-Hop Albums chart.
-The album was preceded by two singles: "Lemonade" and "Rhythm of Love".
+The album was preceded by two singles: "Lemonade" and "Rhythm of Love", it was their final album before going on an indefinite hiatus.

 Background

 Following Aubrey O'Day and D. Woods departures from the group in 2008, the remaining members, Shannon Bex, Aundrea Fimbres, and Dawn Richard, split up.
 In 2013, Bex, Fimbres, O'Day, and Richard reunited with plans to release a new album.
-The group later initiated the No Filter Tour in the USA to promote their comeback and new music.
-Following a few promotional performances, Fimbres announced in May 2014 that she would be leaving the group due to being engaged and her desire to start a family, despite already having had recorded vocals for the album.
+The group later initiated the No Filter Tour in the US to promote their comeback and new music.
+Following a few promotional performances, Fimbres announced in May 2014 that she would be permantely leaving the group due to being engaged by husband and her desire to start a family, despite already having had recorded vocals for the album.
 Bex, O'Day, and Richard revealed that they would stay a trio and continue to perform together.
 However, tensions between O'Day and Richard lead to a fight in early August 2014, and the group split a few days later.
-On September 24, 2014 O'Day and Bex announced that the album would still be released as a thank you to their fans.
+On September 24, 2014, O'Day and Bex announced that the album would still be released as a thank you to their fans.